Open Colostomy Reversal

 How do I prepare for my surgery?

-- Follow the directions your healthcare provider gives you to prepare your bowels for surgery.
+- Follow the directions your surgeon gives you to prepare your bowels for surgery.
 You may be told to drink only clear liquids and to eat no solid foods for a few days before surgery.
 Clear liquids include water, broth, apple juice, or lemon-lime soft drinks.
 You may also suck on ice chips or eat gelatin.
 You may need to drink a special fluid or take medicine to empty your bowels the day before your surgery.

 - You may need to check into the hospital the night before your surgery.
 You may be given medicine or an enema to help empty your bowels.